mehradmrt/RVh04_ws_vROS2/readme.md

-P1: The workstation " h04_ws_vROS2" is created including the packages "roboticvehicles_ros1", "roboticvehicles_ros2" and "vehicle_msgs".
+P1: The workstation " h04_ws_vROS2" is created including the packages "roboticvehicles_ros2" and "vehicle_msgs".
 A package in ros2 can be created using the following example:

     "ros2 pkg create vehiclemodel"

-Please note that the structure of the ROS2 packages are different which required some effort to prepare the ROS2/foxy version.
+Please note that the structure of the ROS2 packages are different from ROS1 packages which required some time transforming the packages into ROS2/foxy version.

 Please use source workspce at all times using: source /opt/ros/foxy/setup.bash